AlienKevin/SmartTextarea/README.md

 # SmartTextarea
 A simplistic textarea in browser that supports undo, redo, find, and replace.
-This project is based on Jens Fischer's StackOverflow answer on ["Find and Replace for an Textarea"](https://stackoverflow.com/questions/7781099/find-and-replace-for-an-textarea/7781395#7781395).

 ## Features
 ### Find and Replace